peterchowacademy/the-docs/README.md

 The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-[^2]: [It can take up to 10 minutes for changes to your site to publish after you push the changes to GitHub](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll#creating-your-site).
+[^2]: [It can take up to 10 minutes for changes to your site to publish after you push the changes to GitHub](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll#creating-your-site). fortunately for me, the cicd rendering takes no more than 2 mins.

 [Jekyll]: https://jekyllrb.com
 [Just the Docs Template]: https://just-the-docs.github.io/just-the-docs-template/